Green Tea Extract (EGCG) — Frequently Asked Questions

 How much weight can I lose with green tea extract?

-Clinical trials show modest weight loss of 1-2 kg over 12 weeks beyond what diet alone achieves.
-This is not dramatic, but combined with exercise and calorie control, green tea extract provides a consistent thermogenic boost.
-The combination with caffeine and exercise amplifies results.
+Clinical trials show modest weight loss of 1-2 kg over 12 weeks beyond what diet alone achieves [1].
+Green tea extract increases 24-hour energy expenditure and fat oxidation compared to placebo [2].
+Combined with exercise and calorie control, it provides a consistent thermogenic boost — effects are real but modest.

 Is green tea extract safe for the liver?